DavidBK/shampoo/Node/Asynchronous-Javascript.md

 Promise.all<T>(promises: Iterable<Promise<T>>): Promise<Array<T>>
 ```

-Promise.all is important because it let us execute "parallel" jobs using asynchronous `.map()`.
+Promise.all is important because it let us execute concurrent jobs on arrays using asynchronous `.map()`.

 Here is an abstract Example: